jhurray/JHChainableAnimations/README.md

 There are also a lot of really good animation libraries out there such as [RBBAnimation](https://github.com/robb/RBBAnimation), [DCAnimationKit](https://github.com/daltoniam/DCAnimationKit), and [PMTween](https://github.com/poetmountain/PMTween),  but they still fall short of having powerful chainable animations AND easy to read/write syntax.

 ##Installation
 There are a few ways you can add this framework to your project.
-The Objective-C frameowrk will be called `JHChainableAnimations` and the Swift framework will be called `ChainableAnimations`.
+The Objective-C framework is called `JHChainableAnimations` and the Swift framework is called `ChainableAnimations`.
 More notes on Swift usage can be found [here](#swift)

 ###Cocoapods